Matthiash23/ethernaut-ctf/README.md

 # Ethernaut CTF

 Here are the solutions to most of the [Ethernaut CTF challenges](https://ethernaut.openzeppelin.com/).
-Some of those who were solvable with JS I did in the console and as such are not included
+Some of those which were solvable with JS I did in the console and as such are not included

-The first part was done with Truffle, the second with hardhat and as such findable in the "hardhat" folder
+The first part was done with Truffle, the second with Hardhat and as such findable in the "hardhat" folder